Us and Them: Reflections on the Paris Terror-Siege

-Murder should not confer a halo on its victims, and nor should it lead to shallow, incoherent and self-serving depictions of their perpetrators.
+Murder should not confer a halo on its victims, and nor should it lead to shallow and incoherent depictions of their perpetrators.
 For Freedland the Paris killers were just a ‘fascist death cult fighting a dirty little war’.
-I don’t even know what a ‘death cult’ is.
-Is it something like the Thugees?
-Or is referring to the one in Indiana Jones and the Temple of Doom.
+I don’t know what a ‘death cult’ is, but it is not the same thing as fascism.

 When one of his hostages said that he was not responsible for the actions of his government, Coulibaly replied ‘ You’re the ones who elected your governments, and the governments never hid their intentions to be at war in Mali or elsewhere.’

-Though our leaders like to present the 9/11terror wars as a clash of moral opposites, between peaceloving democratic states and terrorists intent on violence and terror for their own sake, the experience of the last fourteen years makes it clear that militarism and terrorism reinforce, legitimize, and perpetuate each other.
+Though our leaders like to present the 9/11 terror wars as a clash between peaceloving democratic states and terrorists intent on violence and terror for their own sake, the experience of the last fourteen years makes it clear that militarism and terrorism reinforce, legitimize, and perpetuate each other.

-And as long we refuse to recognize the violence in which our governments have been complicit, there always will be young men – and women – are going to want to kill us and feel justified in doing so, and we will be forced to watch the movie that we saw last week over and over again, with the same plot and the same script, until one day we end up getting the great civilizational war that too many people on both ‘sides’ seem to want.
+And we will be forced to watch the movie that we saw last week over and over again, with the same plot and the same script, until one day we end up getting the great civilizational war that too many people on both ‘sides’ seem to want.